 The Chief Financial Officer of the Authority is the President of TexSTAR.
-The Authority has investments of \$127.9 million and \$170.0 million, respectively, in TexSTAR as of June 30, 2018 and 2017.
+The Authority has investments of \$143.8 million and \$127.9 million, respectively, in TexSTAR as of June 30, 2019 and 2018.

 Money market mutual fund: The Goldman Sachs Financial Square Treasury Obligations Fund is a government money market fund under Rule 2a-7 of the Investment Company Act of 1940, as amended.
 As such, the fund values its securities using amortized cost.
-The fund is rated Aaa by Moody's.
+The fund is rated Aaa by Moody's as of June 30, 2019.
 The redemption frequency is one day and there are no unfunded commitments.